Project

 🛠️ Skills Developed

-• Cross-Platform Development: Designed and implemented the rendering layer, ensuring compatibility across Nintendo and PC targets.
-Contributed to the overall engine architecture with a focus on abstraction and maintainability.
+• Cross-Platform Development: Designed the rendering layer for Nintendo and PC compatibility with a focus on abstraction and maintainability.

 ⛰️ Terrain with Tessellation Shaders